 - Lead routing rules are the custom rules you set in your Lead Routing tab.
 Clicking through will reveal a breakdown by routing rule.
-(Team/Company plans only)
+(Pro plans and up only)

 - Manually joined conversations are ones that initially had no participants that a team member joined.